4.9-Stars

 Circuit breakers also play a vital role in protecting against ground faults, which occur when an electrical current deviates from its intended path and flows through unintended conductive materials.
 Ground fault circuit interrupters (GFCIs) are specialised circuit breakers designed to detect ground faults and promptly shut off power to prevent an electrical shock and potential electrocution.

-Within a circuit breaker panel, multiple circuit breakers are arranged to control and protect various electrical circuits throughout a building or property.
+Multiple circuit breakers are arranged within a circuit breaker panel to control and protect various electrical circuits throughout a building or property.
 Each circuit breaker is assigned to a specific electrical circuit and has a defined current rating, indicating the maximum amount of electrical current it can safely handle.

 Why Are Circuit Breakers Important?